croessner/nauthilus-website/docs/configuration/configuration-file.md

         email: mail
 ```

-Your SQL and/or LDAP backend does return results for attributes.
+Your LDAP backend does return results for attributes.
 The example is a mapping for OpenLDAP.
-If you have a
-SQL select statement, the mapped attributes are the field names.

 As you can see in the example, there is no need to deliver all possible claims.
 Which claims are required is dependent
 to your consuming application.